tsujamin/digi-approval/pitch/pitch-outline.md

  * Some costs, as detailed below.

 Likely costs
 ============

-*To be involved you have to be prepared to give your time voluntarily.
-So other than your (or your team’s) time, are there any other costs you anticipate incurring in developing your POC.
-Note that the DCC will fund innovator expenses (based on valid receipts) to a maximum of $5,000.*

 Our main cost will be hosting.
 To ensure we design in a scalable way, we will be using a number of instances on AWS.
 This prevents us from accidentally making assumptions that will not hold true if the system is scaled up.
 Our estimate is for 6 AWS t1.micro instances for 3 months, for an estimated $75/month, or $225 for the duration of the bake-off.